.

 Lauren Newman, Stewardship Program Assistant (Fort Collins, CO)

-A desert native, Lauren earned her Bachelor’s of Science in Ecology and Evolutionary Biology from the University of Arizona in the Sonoran Desert of Tucson.
+Originally from the desert, Lauren earned her Bachelor’s of Science in Ecology and Evolutionary Biology from the University of Arizona in the Sonoran Desert of Tucson.
 She has worked as an avian field technician since graduating, including the 2021, 2022 and 2023 field seasons with the Bird Conservancy’s Mountains to Plains project.
 Her interest in avian evolution, behavior, ecology and conservation has been a life-long affair.
 In her free time she cooks locally sourced meals, reads Stephen King novels, and spoils her dog and husband.

 Sherry Nickolaus, Education Director (Brighton, CO)